Real Countryside near Tokyo

 Organic, and traditional food

 A lot of farm produce is grown for private consumption in Kosuge Village.
-Vacant lots beside homes and sunny, south-facing slopes are used to grow a variety of farm produce.
-Agriculture has been valued since the olden days, and farm fields were given priority over houses and were set up in sunny areas.
+Vacant lots beside homes and sunny, south-facing slopes are used to farm a variety of produce.
+Agriculture has been valued since the olden days, when farm fields had priority over houses and were set up in sunny areas.

 Kosuge Village is famous for its Japanese produce such as wasabi and soba (buckwheat).
 With clear clean water and day-night temperature difference, the mountainous climate is suitable for growing these delicious crops which can be freshly eaten.